thlorenz/browserify-ftw/README.md

 Discovered [browserify](https://github.com/substack/node-browserify) too late and/or want to use common code on server and client?

-Think you are stuck in requirejs AMD format for client side code because there is no time to do the huge refactor?
+Think you are stuck with requirejs AMD format for your client side code because there is no time to do the huge refactor?

-Don't you fret, browserify-ftw is here to help:

-Once it is functional that is, so for now **move along, nothing to see here yet**.
+Don't you fret, browserify-ftw is here to help.
+For most projects it will be able to perform an upgrade it to a point where it can be browserified immediately, for all others it should get you at least 90% there.

 ## features